AgPipeline/template-transformer-simple/test-files/README.md

 Look into our organization's repository for our [pylint protocols](https://github.com/AgPipeline/Organization-info).

 ### Running the tests
-Upon submitting a pull request Travis will build and run the testing modules automatically and will return a report with all passing or failing code.
+Upon submitting a pull request Travis will build and run the testing modules automatically and return a report with passing and failing code.

 ### Running the tests before submitting a pull request
 Should you wish to test your code before submitting a pull request follow these steps: